georgebrowntech/comp3123_full_stack/README.md

 #### Week 5 lab - Oct, 2019

 ANNOUNCEMENT: Hey guys!
 I (Alla) might be a bit late to lab on Tuesday, Oct 1st (4pm-6pm).
-PLEASE START DOING THE LAB.
+PLEASE START DOING THE LAB without waiting for me.

 Additional lab on Thur (Oct 3) 5pm - 7pm IS CANCELLED because it overlaps with your lecture that day.
 I will post additional labs schedule later this week.